-Details in respect of the Directors' remuneration are set out in the Directors' Remuneration Report on pages 27 to 30.
-Details of any related party transactions are detailed in Note 19 on page 66 of the Financial Statements.
+Details in respect of the Directors' remuneration are set out in the Directors' Remuneration Report on pages 23 to 26.
+Details of any related party transactions are detailed in Note 19 on page 63 of the Financial Statements.

-As previously disclosed in the Chairman's Statement, the Company has entered into a strategic relationship with Goodhart, through which Goodhart will introduce the Company to investment opportunities in boutique private capital managers; specialist funds (such as the Company's existing investment in the Volunteer Park Capital Fund ("VPC")); and, potentially, co-investments and other unlisted equity investments.
+As disclosed in the prior year's Annual Report, the Company has entered into a strategic relationship with Goodhart, through which Goodhart will introduce the Company to investment opportunities in boutique private capital managers; specialist funds (such as the Company's existing investment in the Volunteer Park Capital Fund ("VPC")); and, potentially, co-investments and other unlisted equity investments.

 Dr Nairn is the sole controller of a company which holds a significant minority shareholding in Goodhart.
 Accordingly, the arrangements with Goodhart constitute a related party transaction under the Listing Rules.
-Although the arrangements (including the investment sub-advisory services) do not require shareholder approval (having been determined to be a "smaller related party transaction" in accordance with the class tests under the Listing Rules), the Company has obtained confirmation from its sponsor, Dickson Minto, that the terms of the arrangements with Goodhart are fair and reasonable from a shareholder perspective.
+Although the arrangements (including the investment sub-advisory services) did not require shareholder approval (having been determined to be a "smaller related party transaction" in accordance with the class tests under the Listing Rules), the Company obtained confirmation from its sponsor at the time, Dickson Minto, that the terms of the arrangements with Goodhart are fair and reasonable from a shareholder perspective.